Josh Norman: 2018 season

 In Week 5 against the Saints, Norman was benched after allowing a 62-yard touchdown reception to Tre'Quan Smith, but eventually came back in the second half as the Redskins lost the game 43–19.
 In Week 6 against the Panthers, his former team, Norman intercepted quarterback Cam Newton and forced a fumble off of rookie wide receiver D. J. Moore.
 In Week 10 against the Buccaneers, he intercepted quarterback Ryan Fitzpatrick in a 16–3 win.
 Three weeks later, Norman recorded an interception against quarterback Carson Wentz in a 28–13 loss to the Eagles, his third interception of the season.
+He finished the 2018 season with 64 tackles (40 solo), three interceptions, nine passes defended, three forced fumbles, and one fumble recovery.